 B.A. in English and the Plan II Honors Program, 2008, with honors

-His expertise in intellectual property cases has helped Mr. Stewart earn a spot on the annual Texas Super Lawyers Rising Stars list of the state’s top young lawyers since 2016.
+His expertise in intellectual property cases has helped Mr. Stewart earn a spot on the annual Texas Super Lawyers Rising Stars list of the state’s top young lawyers each year since 2016.

-Prior to joining the firm, Chris practiced commercial and patent litigation at Vinson & Elkins, LLP.
+Prior to joining the firm, Mr. Stewart practiced commercial and patent litigation at Vinson & Elkins, LLP.
 Before that, he was a law clerk to Justice Debra Lehrmann of the Texas Supreme Court.